kwoodman1970/InceptionU-Project1/README.md

 Use the green `<> Code` button to either clone this repository or download the zip file.

-Next, create a text file in your local project directory called `.env` and add the following content:
+Next, open a command shell and change to the `code` directory.
+Create a text file called `.env` with the following content:

 ```
 DB=JSON
 ```

-Next, install the necessary JavaScript packages by executing this command from your local project directory:
+Next, install the necessary JavaScript packages by executing this command:

 ```
 npm install